YashwanthKothakota9/django-myblog/README.md

 - `Canonical URLs` allow you to specify the URL for the master copy of a page.
 Django allows you to implement the `get_absolute_url()` method in your models to return the canonical URL for the object.
+- Class-based views are an alternative way to implement views as Python objects instead of functions.
+Since a view is a function that takes a web request and returns a web response, you can also define your views as class methods.
+Django provides base view classes that you can use to implement your own views.
+All of them inherit from the `View` class, which handles HTTP method dispatching and other common functionalities.

+`Class-based views` offer some advantages over function-based views that are useful for specific use cases.
+Class-based views allow you to:
+- Organize code related to HTTP methods, such as GET, POST, or PUT, in separate methods, instead of using conditional branching.
+- Use multiple inheritance to create reusable view classes (also known as `mixins`).